MrValdez/PyCon-APAC-2018-renpy-workshop/README.md

     return
 ```

 Change "Your name" to your real/fake name.
-Try to explain to yourself what adding this does.
+Try to explain to yourself the effect of what we have added.

-...

 Explanation: